How much does a Supply Chain Manager make?

 PwC

-PwC provides Supply Chain Manager roles with a focus on consulting and advisory services.
-They have offices in cities like New York, London, and Sydney.
-PwC emphasizes strategic planning and risk management in their supply chain.
+PwC provides Supply Chain Manager jobs with a focus on audit and assurance services.
+PwC operates globally, with major offices in New York, London, and Sydney.

 -